smooth-loader/smooth-loader.github.io/docs/documentation.md

 <img src="/path/me-min.jpeg" data-src="/path/me.jpeg">
 ```

 With this in place, users won't look at the empty place when image is loading.

+### When to use

+Image Preview feature is useful in the following cases:

+- When you have a lot of images on the page and you want to improve the user experience
+- When users have a slow internet connection and images are loading slowly
-It is useful when you have many images on the page or you have several large images which take time to load.
+- When you have few images on the page but they are heavy and take time to load
+- When you have GIFs on the page that are loading slowly

 ### Usage example